IALSA/IALSA-2015-Portland/README.md

 ##Means
+Analytic tools available to the workshop participants include dynamic **reports** and interactive **apps**.
+Both reports and apps are regenerated with each new influx of model submissions.

 ### Reports
  - [Rename and collapse](https://github.com/IALSA/IALSA-2015-Portland/blob/master/reports/rename_collapse/Track_renaming.md)  gives account of how model filename elements (subgroup, model_type, cognitive_measure, etc.) are corrected, renamed, and reclassified.
 Incorporates the results of Teleconference 1 on Jun 12.